Posted on :: Tags: ,

 1. Graded monads as a totality approach for parser combinators.
 The first use of graded monads in a parser combinator library.
 The grade tracks error and consumption necessity in the type.

 2. First total monadic parsec-style parser combinator library (in any total language).
-Parsec-style means biased choice (try the left branch; fall back only when it fails without consuming input) and a shallow embedding: a parser is essentially a function from input to result, so recursive parsers are ordinary recursive definitions. agdarsec is total and parsec-style but not monadic.
-Danielsson is total and monadic but uses symmetric choice and a deep embedding via Brzozowski derivatives.
+Parsec-style means a shallow embedding: a parser is essentially an ordinary function from input to result. agdarsec is total and uses a shallow embedding but not monadic.
+Danielsson is total and monadic but uses a deep embedding via Brzozowski derivatives, which is known to have exponential complexity.

 3. First total parser combinator library in Lean 4. lean4-parser uses partial. agdarsec's approach could be ported but hasn't been.
 Danielsson's approach uses sized types and mixed induction/coinduction, which Lean does not support.